After spending four perfect days in Paris, we decided to go on a few day trips from Paris, and that was the best decision we made.

 Tips for preparing for your day trip:

-- Prefer to drive?
-No problem, just be sure to rent a car in advance to avoid last minute issues;
+- Be sure to rent a car in advance to avoid last-minute issues.

 - We use and recommend Booking.com to reserve accommodations in and around France.
-Browse for deals here;
+For instance, you can read our guide to the best areas to stay in Paris.

 - Need internet abroad?
 Paris has a vast network of public WiFi, but you may not find it in smaller towns.
-Skyroam sells and rents WiFi devices to use worldwide (and share with your friends!).
-Check prices for Skyroam here.
-Pssst: Don’t forget to use your coupon MAPSNBAGS;
+Solis sells and rents WiFi devices to use worldwide (and share it with your friends!).
+Check prices for Solis here.
+Pssst: Don’t forget to use your coupon MAPSNBAGS.

 - Save time in Paris tours and museums by purchasing your skip-the-line tickets.
 France is one of the most visited countries in the world, so long and slow-moving lines are common in Paris attractions.
 Click here to check prices.